- St. Stephen’s Certificate

 The St. Stephen’s Certificate with a concentration in Youth Ministry provides a graduate-level theological education across a range of topics – Scripture, Doctrine, Fundamentals of Orthodoxy, Liturgical Theology, Pastoral Theology, Church History, and Patristics – as well as coursework focusing on Youth Ministry.
 An overview of the courses for the Youth Ministry Concentration is provided below.
 See also the more general description of the St. Stephen’s Certificate program.

-The directed-reading courses in the Youth Ministry Concentration are identical to those in the standard Applied Orthodox Theology concentration, with the exception of four courses which specifically focus on preparing the student for Youth Ministry.
+The courses in the Youth Ministry Concentration are identical to those in the standard Applied Orthodox Theology concentration, with the exception of four courses which specifically focus on preparing the student for Youth Ministry.
 Courses are as follows:

 - Fundamentals I: An Introduction to Orthodoxy